The Best Materials for Insulating Metal Roofing

 Pros:

-• Some people insulating metal roofing with rigid foam because it offers high thermal resistance when the panels are tightly sealed.
+• Some people insulate metal roofing with rigid foam because it offers high thermal resistance when the panels are tightly sealed.

 • In comparison to the other materials, the rigid board is way thinner and denser.
-Therefore, it can be mounted with fewer gaps, which makes it great to reduce any leakage.
+Therefore, it can be mounted with fewer gaps, which greatly reduces any leakage.

 Cons: